RitzGit/RitzGit/README.md

 -->

 - 🌱 I’m currently learning c++
+- 🔭 I’m currently working on a Sudoku generator and solver in c++
 - 😄 Pronouns: He/They

 There's so many technologies and languages I want to learn, but also so little time :(